brendonakay/mdp-projects/lsp/presentation.md

 ## Like all things Vim...
 RTFM

-At first I thought I could brute force a nice nvim config by reading blog articles and copying examples, but I eventually found myself at the doorstep of the nvim reference manual.
+When I first began this journey I thought I could brute force a nice NeoVim config by reading blog articles and copying examples, but I eventually found myself at the doorstep of the nvim reference manual.

 `:help lsp-quickstart`